 Life is lived in the Small Moments.
-Use the good plates, silver & cloth napkins.
-Eat the bread.
-Enjoy how your body feels when you work out.
-Enjoy crafts with your kids.
-Sew the things.
-Read the books.
-Drink the coffee & tea.
-Drink the wine.
-Eat the chocolate.
-Eat the veggies.
-Walk, Run, Do Yoga.
+Use good plates.
+Eat bread.
+Enjoy crafts with kids.
+Sew things.
+Read books.
+Drink coffee & tea.
+Drink wine.
+Eat chocolate.
+Eat veggies.
+Walk, Run, Lift Weights, Do Yoga.
 Buy the cute outfit.
 Volunteer.
 Travel.
 Hope.
 Inspire.
 Create.
 Hug someone.
 Hug everyone.
 Live, Laugh & Love in the Small Moments.

 Guilt Free Choco-Banana Oat Bars (With a Secret Ingredient!)